PolyAI-LDN/conversational-datasets/README.md

 1-of-100 ranking accuracy, which is becoming a research community standard.

 The 1-of-100 ranking accuracy is a *Recall@k* metric.
-In general *Recall@k* takes *N* responses to the given conversational context, where only one response is relevant, it indicates whether the relevant response occurs in the top *k* ranked candidate responses.
+In general *Recall@k* takes *N* responses to the given conversational context, where only one response is relevant.
+It indicates whether the relevant response occurs in the top *k* ranked candidate responses.
 The 1-of-100 metric is obtained when *k=1* and *N=100*.
 This effectively means that for each query, we indicate if the correct response is the top ranked response among 100 candidates.
 The final score is the average across all queries.